Volume Rigidity of Simplicial Manifolds: Volume rigidity of simplicial complexes

 \section{Volume rigidity of simplicial complexes}

 We will prove Theorem \ref{thm:d-3} and show that Conjecture \ref{con:d-2} holds when $d=4,5,6$.

 We first need to introduce some terminology.
 Recall that an {\em (abstract) simplicial complex} $\cS$ is a family of sets which is closed under inclusion.
 We refer to the elements of $\cS$ of cardinality $k+1$ as {\em $k$-faces} and the maximal elements of $\cS$ as {\em facets}.
 We use $V(\cS)$ and $E(\cS)$ to denote the set of {\em vertices}, i.e. $0$-faces, and {\em edges}, i.e. 1-faces, of $\cS$, respectively.
-Given $X\in \cS$, the {\em link} of $X$ is the complex and the {\em star} of $X$ is the complex $St_X=L_x\cup \{Y\in \cS:X\subseteq Y\}$.
-We say $\cS$ is a {simplicial $d$-complex} if each of its facets has cardinality $d+1$ and that $\cS$ is a {\em (connected) simplicial $d$-manifold} if it is a simplicial $d$-complex whose underlying topological space is a (connected) $d$-manifold.
+Given $X\in \cS$, the {\em link} of $X$ in $\cS$ is the complex and the {\em star} of $X$ is the complex We say $\cS$ is a {simplicial $d$-complex} if each of its facets has cardinality $d+1$.